Jean-Baptiste Muiron: Career

 He was born in Paris to the family of a fermier général du roi.
 In 1793, he served as an artillery captain at the Siege of Toulon, where he met and befriended Bonaparte.
 He was later promoted to colonel and served as Bonaparte's aide-de-camp during the Campaign of Italy.

 Muiron was killed at the Battle of the Bridge of Arcole, allegedly covering Bonaparte with his body to protect him.
 Bonaparte wrote highly of him in his subsequent letters.

 Legacy

-After Venice was captured by Bonaparte in retaliation for the massacre of crew of the lugger Libérateur d'Italie, the peace treaty comprised secret articles stipulating that three ships of the line and two frigates would be surrendered to the French.
-These ships were incorporated in the French Navy as Laharpe, Stengel, Béraud, Carrère and Muiron.
+After Venice was captured by Bonaparte in retaliation for the massacre of the crew of the lugger Libérateur d'Italie, the peace treaty was composed of secret articles stipulating that three ships of the line and two frigates would be surrendered to the French.
+These ships were incorporated into the French Navy and renamed for prominent fallen men of the Italian campaign.
+Laharpe, Stengel, Beyrand, Carrère and Muiron.

 Late in his life, Napoléon is reported to have considered to use "Colonel Muiron" as a pseudonym.